phillies2k/Hitch/README.md

 ready to use kick-start application.

 Point your browser to 'public/index.html' and have a look at your freshly created hitch application.

+## Configuration

+Configuration means to modify your 'hitch.json' file which was created by either yourself or the command line tool when you created your application.
+The hitch.json is divided into several sections which specifies the application structure and environment.

+##### Modules `module`
+This section defines your application modules

+##### Resources `resources`
+This section defines the application resources to be available.

 ## Packages